mr-rooney/moitessier-device_tree/README.md

      SD card.
   3. Create a device tree file and flash it into the ID EEPROM located on the HAT.

 The practical implementation of the approaches is explained below.
-The nav.HAT is designed for the Raspberry Pi 3 Model B, however you might use the description with minor adaptations for other plattforms as well.
+The Moitessier HAT is designed for the Raspberry Pi 3 Model B, however you might use the description with minor adaptations for other plattforms as well.